-Admission to CPTC is a multi-step process which consists of evaluation of prior academic experience and assessment for postsecondary readiness of eligible applicants.
+Admission to CPTC is a multi-step process that consists of an evaluation of prior academic experience and assessment for postsecondary readiness of eligible applicants.

-Eligible Applicants Individuals 16 years of age or older or dually/jointly enrolled high school students in 9th, 10th, 11th, or 12th grades who seek access to quality instruction at the post-secondary level are eligible for admissions.
+Eligible Applicants: Individuals 16 years of age or older or dually/jointly enrolled high school students in 9th, 10th, 11th, or 12th grades who seek access to quality instruction at the post-secondary level are eligible for admissions.